Doctrinal Semantics of Directed First-Order Logic: Syntax of Directed Logic

-\paragraph{(Directed equality.)} The formula $a \le_A b$ (where $a,b$ are positions with negative and positive variance, respectively) is the main construct of directed first-order logic, and it is a proposition stating that $a$ ``rewrites" in $b$: in the preorder model, this is indeed represented by the fact that the relation $a \le b$ holds.
-We illustrate the intuition behind the rule for directed equality $\Rulele$: in the $\Downarrow$ direction, the rule states that a directed equality $a \le b$ in context can be contracted \emph{only if} $a$ and $b$ only appear \emph{naturally} in the conclusion; thanks to the presence of polarized exponentials, (as well as in the preorder model) $a$ and $b$ must appear with the opposite variance in the hypothesis context $\Rulelefull$.
-We show in \Cref{rem:failure_symmetry} that this syntactic constraint does not allow for symmetry to be derived.
+\paragraph{(Directed equality.)} The formula $a \le_A b$ (where $a,b$ are positions with negative and positive polarity, respectively) is the main construct of dFOL, and intuitively states that $a$ ``rewrites'' to $b$: in the preorder model, this is the fact that the relation $a \le b$ holds.
+The introduction rule is given by $\Rulelerefl$.
+We illustrate the intuition behind the rule for directed equality contraction $\Rulele$: the $\Downarrow$ direction states that a directed equality $a \le b$ in context can be contracted \emph{only if} $a,b$ only appear \emph{naturally} in the conclusion; using $\Ruleimpl$, $a$ and $b$ can appear in the hypothesis context only if they appear \emph{negatively}, shown in $\Rulelefull$.